Examples of IoT devices that can struggle to connect to WiFi:

 - Solar controllers including SunSynk

-There are various WiFi standards for WiFi authentication and all new WiFi routers are dual-band, however, a large number of IoT devices are not compatible with all WiFi standards, causing problems when you try to connect them to your WiFi.
+There are various standards for WiFi authentication and most new WiFi routers are dual-band, however, a large number of IoT devices are not compatible with all WiFi standards, causing problems when you try to connect them to your WiFi.

-The problem of your IoT device not connecting to your WiFi is usually because:
+A few reasons your IoT device are not connecting to your WiFi:

-- Your WiFi is dual band (2.4Ghz and 5Ghz combined) and many IoT devices only support 2.4Ghz so they sometimes won’t connect when there is a 5Ghz WiFi of the same name
+- Your WiFi is dual band (2.4GHz and 5GHz combined) and many IoT devices only support 2.4GHz so they sometimes wonโt connect when there is a 5GHz WiFi network of the same name

-If your WiFi router is of the simpler kind where you can only set a single WiFi network, we’ve included some hacks to get your Smart WiFi bulb, Smart Switch, Solar or Inverter connected to your WiFi.
+If your WiFi router is of the simpler kind where you can only set a single WiFi network, weโve included some solutions for getting your IoT devices to connect to your WiFi.

 You will need admin access to your WiFi router for this.
-If you are an Atomic customer and we provided you with a WiFi router, we can assist with this process for you, just open a ticket.
+If you are an Atomic customer and we provided you with a WiFi router, we can assist with this process.

 Note: Some WiFi mesh systems do not allow the splitting of WiFi bands, for example, the Tenda Nova range, so solution 2 might work if you have a mesh kit that doesn’t support separate dual-band WiFi networks.